I’ll give you two reasons why once you try cashew milk, you’ll never go back to almond milk.

 Can I use this for coffee?

 Yes!
-It doesn’t separate like some other plant-based milks.
+It doesn’t curdle like some other plant-based milks.
 If you want it extra creamy, use less water when blending.

 Storage & Shelf Life